-There are five basic types of retainers we will review in this post.
-Three are clear retainers, one is the more traditional retainer worn after metal braces, and our final retainer is a new entrant to the market.
-Let’s begin with the two most popular types of clear retainers, the Essix retainer and the Vivera retainer.
+There are five basic types of retainers.
+Three of them are clear retainers, one is the more traditional retainer worn after metal braces, and our final retainer is a newer entrant to the market.
+Let’s begin with the two most popular types of Invisalign retainers, the Essix retainer and the Vivera retainer.

 Vivera retainers are simply Invisalign’s branded version of the Essix retainer.
-Just like when you were fitted for your invisible braces, your orthodontist will take a digital scan of your teeth and create your retainers using the same 3D printing technology that Invisalign uses to make it’s clear braces.
+Just like when you were fitted for your invisible braces, your orthodontist will take a digital scan of your teeth and have these clear retainers created using the same 3D printing technology that Invisalign uses.

-One nice perk related to the Vivera retainer is that you’ll get 4 upper and 4 lower retainers, all from the same mold, and all delivered at the same time.
-This ensures that you’ll have backup retainers on hand, especially useful if you grind your teeth at night or travel frequently and want to keep an extra set of retainers in your luggage.
+One nice perk of the Vivera retainer is that you’ll get 4 upper and 4 lower retainers, all from the same mold, and all delivered at the same time.
+This ensures that you’ll have backup retainers on hand, especially useful if you grind your teeth at night or if you travel frequently and want to keep an extra set of Invisalign retainers in your travel bag.
 However, this does come at a cost, as many providers will charge between $500 and $600 for the Vivera retainer set.

 Vivera retainers offer great customer service through Invisalign.
 If you ever need a new retainer, it’s easy to get one shipped to you because Invisalign saves the digital scan for quick delivery.
-This is awesome for Invisalign teens or college students who no longer live at home, and noteworthy because traditional retainers require a new impression and subsequent stone model during each fabrication.
-This requires a trip to the dentist or providers office, which can be disruptive for anyone with a busy lifestyle or day-to-day obligations like job or school.
+This is awesome for an Invisalign teen patient or college students who no longer live at home, and noteworthy because traditional retainers require a new impression and subsequent stone model during each fabrication.
+This requires a trip to the orthodontist’s office, which can be disruptive for anyone with a busy lifestyle or day-to-day obligations like work or school.